mixpeek/python-client/README.md

 - `collection_id` (str): The ID of the collection to delete.

-Certainly!
-I'll update the README to include information about the `tools` service, specifically the video processing functionality.
-Here's the addition to the README:

 ### Tools

 The `tools` module provides utility functions for processing various types of data before embedding or indexing.